-However, the specific health effects of decaffeinated coffee can be difficult to determine.
+However, the specific health effects of decaf can be difficult to determine.
 Most studies consider coffee consumption indiscriminately between regular coffee and decaf coffee, and some do not even contain decaf coffee.
 Furthermore, most of these studies are observational.
-You cannot prove that coffee has had positive effects, but only that coffee is associated with it.
+You can’t prove the positive effects of coffee, but coffee has a contribution to it.

-Regular and decaffeinated coffee consumption is associated with a reduced risk of type 2 diabetes: each cup can reduce the risk by up to 7%.
+Regular and decaf coffee reduces the risk of type 2 diabetes: each cup can reduce the risk by up to 7%.
 This suggests that elements other than caffeine may be responsible for this protective effect.

-The effects of decaffeinated coffee on liver function are not studied like those of normal coffee.
-However, in a large observational study, decaf coffee was associated with a decrease in liver enzymes, suggesting a protective effect.
+The effects of decaf coffee on liver function are not studied like those of normal coffee.
+However, the large observational study indicates that decaf coffee decrease liver enzymes, suggesting a protective effect.

-The consumption of decaffeinated coffee is also associated with a small but significant reduction in the risk of premature death and death from stroke or heart disease.
+The consumption of decaffeinated coffee also reduces the risk of premature death and death from stroke or heart disease.

 One study suggests that this is more due to chlorogenic acid in coffee than caffeine.
-However, caffeine itself has also been associated with a reduced risk of dementia and neuron degenerative diseases.
-Many studies show that people who drink coffee have a lower risk of Alzheimer’s and Parkinson’s, but more studies are needed, especially for decaffeinated people.
+However, caffeine reduces the risk of dementia and neuron degenerative diseases.

 Decaf coffee can protect against age-related mental deterioration.
 It can also reduce the risk of diseases such as Alzheimer’s and Parkinson’s.

-Common side effects with coffee consumption are heartburn or heartburn.
-Many people try this and decaffeinated coffee can help reduce this unpleasant side effect.
-Decaf coffee has been shown to cause a much less acid reflux than normal coffee.
+Common side effects of coffee consumption are heartburn or heartburn.
+Many people try this and decaf can help reduce this unpleasant side effect.
+Decaf coffee creates less acid reflux than normal coffee.